Gageperrin/it-notes/gcp/associate-cloud-engineer.md

 Storage Classes:
 * Standard: Maximum availability, no limitations
 * Nearline: Low-cost archival storage, accessed less than once a month
-* Coldline: Even lower cost archival storage accessed less than once a quarter
+* Coldline: Even lower cost archival storage, accessed less than once a quarter
 * Archive: Lowest cost archival storage for less than once a year

 Availability: Region, dual-region, and multi-region